siduction/siduction-btrfs/README.md

 ## Description

-Improves the grub menu after a rollback using snapper or manual change of the Btrfs default subvolume.
+Improves the menu after a rollback using snapper or manual change of the Btrfs default subvolume.
 The default boot entry points to the new default subvolume with the kernels present.

 The functionality of [grub-btrfs](https://github.com/Antynea/grub-btrfs) remains unaffected.

 This project may be of interest for other debin based OS.

-## Issues with 10_linux that have been worked on:
+**Issues with GRUB that have been worked on:**
 + The default boot entry always points to the "/@" subvolume using "rootflags=".
 + For kernel and initrd, the subvolume that was booted into is always used, not the Btrfs default subvolume.
 + The boot target is not clear from the title.

-## Support / Cooperation

-The file was created and tested on an x86_64 system.
-We need testers for other hardware platforms.
+**Issues with systemd-boot that have been worked on:**
++ After a rollback, systemd-boot does not create any menu entries for the rollback target.
++ The default boot target also remains unchanged.
++ If r/w snapshots are deleted, the corresponding entries remain in the boot menu.

+**Issues with description of apt actions in snapper:**
++ snapper always only displays 'APT' in the description of the snapshots.
+Regardless of which apt action was executed.

-**Be sure to read the Info.md file before testing.**
+Be sure to read the Info.md file before testing.

-## Known problems and bugs

-Currently unknown, but possible, are incorrect paths when used on platforms other than x86_64 and x686.

 --------